MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-how-to-connect.md

     ![Screenshot showing Connect option from the Tools menu.](./media/manage-consoles-how-to-connect/om2016-operations-console-menu-connect.png)

-## How to Connect to the Web console
+## Connect to the Web console

-In System Center Operations Manager, the web console provides a monitoring interface for a management group that can be opened on any computer that has connectivity to the Web console server.
+In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer that has connectivity to the Web console server.
 The Web console is limited to My Workspace and the Monitoring workspace.

 ::: moniker range="<sc-om-1807"